CDF Aviation Management Program

 The CAL FIRE Aviation Management Program is a branch of the California Department of Forestry and Fire Protection (known also as CAL FIRE).
-Due to the frequency and severity of wildfires in California, the state has elected to establish its own aerial firefighting force rather than rely solely on national resources.
+Due to the frequency and severity of wildfires in California, the state has elected to establish its own aerial firefighting force rather than rely solely on contract or national resources.
 The Aviation Management Program is based at McClellan Airfield near Sacramento, California.

 Overview

-In support of its ground forces, the California Department of Forestry and Fire Protection (CAL FIRE) emergency response air program includes 23 Grumman S-2T 1,200 gallon airtankers, 12 UH-1H Super Huey helicopters, and 16 OV-10A airtactical aircraft.
-It is in the process of adding 7 C-130H 4,000 gallon airtankers.
-These aircraft are stationed at 14 airtanker and 11 (10 CAL FIRE, 1 joint CAL FIRE/San Diego County Sheriff) helitack bases located statewide, and can reach most fires within 20 minutes.
-During high fire activity, CAL FIRE may move aircraft to better provide statewide air support.
+In support of its ground forces, the California Department of Forestry and Fire Protection (CAL FIRE) emergency response air program includes 23 S-2T 1,200-gallon airtankers, 12 UH-1H Super Huey helicopters, and 16 OV-10A tactical aircraft.
+It is in the process of adding seven C-130H 4,000-gallon airtankers.
+These aircraft are stationed at 14 airtanker and 11 helitack bases located statewide and can reach most fires within 20 minutes.

-The airtactical planes fly overhead at a fire, directing the airtankers and helicopters to critical areas of the fire for retardant and water drops.
-The retardant used to slow or retard the spread of a fire is a slurry mix consisting of a chemical salt compound, water, clay or a gum-thickening agent, and a coloring agent.
+Tactical planes fly overhead at a fire, directing the airtankers and helicopters to critical fire areas for retardant and water drops.
 While both air tankers and helicopters are equipped to carry fire retardant or water, the helicopters can also transport firefighters, equipment and injured personnel.

 The average annual budget of the CAL FIRE Aviation Management Program is nearly $20 million.
-A total of 18 CAL FIRE personnel oversee the program with an additional 130 contract employees providing mechanical, pilot and management services.
+A total of 18 CAL FIRE personnel oversee the program, with an additional 130 contract employees providing mechanical, pilot and management services.

 CAL FIRE's current support contractors are DynCorp and Logistics Specialties Incorporated (LSI).
-DynCorp provides airtanker and airtactical aircraft pilot services, and all aircraft maintenance services.
+DynCorp provides tanker and tactical aircraft pilot services, and all aircraft maintenance services.
 All CAL FIRE helicopters are flown by CAL FIRE pilots.
 LSI provides procurement and parts management services.